HetalManek/angular-budget-tracker/README.md

 Logout: Users can log out of their accounts securely.

-My Profile Page: Users can view and edit their profile information.
+My Profile Page: Users can view their profile information.

 ## Budget Management
 Set Budget: Users can set their budget.